Overton Park: Old Forest Arboretum

 The Old Forest Arboretum (172 acre) is a forest tract and natural arboretum located on the east side of Overton Park.
 It is open to the public daily without charge.
 The Old Forest is on the National Register of Historic Places and includes over 300 plant varieties.
 Walking trails are maintained within the area, and markers identify 32 tree species.

-Tennessee State Natural Area

 On June 8, 2011, 126 acre of the Aboretum were designated as the "Old Forest State Natural Area" by an act of the Tennessee General Assembly.
 The Natural Areas Program is run by the Tennessee Department of Environment and Conservation, while the 82 natural areas themselves are often not TDEC property and are generally managed through cooperative agreements with other agencies and organizations.
 The bill creating the State Natural Area originally designated 142 acre for protection.
 To ease opposition from former Memphis Mayor A C Wharton and zoo officials, 14 acre of forest adjacent to the zoo were removed from the protective area.